abanoubha/gohugo-theme-kmt/README.md

 - [How to effectively delete a git submodule ?](https://abanoubhanna.com/posts/delete-git-submodule/)
 - [Recreated the Website to be futureproof](https://abanoubhanna.com/posts/recreated-the-website/)

-\* all these above posts has Arabic translations.
+\* all above posts have Arabic translations.

 ## Resources & Referrals